ORNL-Fusion/ips-examples/GENRAY_stand_alone_examples/README.md

 files.

 The other examples use the full rf_genray.py wrapper component, which does make use of the Plasma State system.
-That is it obtains plasma profile data from a plasma state file, updates a a template genray input file with current plasma data, runs genray with the updated input file, then processes the genray output file to update the plasma state file with the new rf data.
+That is it obtains plasma profile data from a plasma state file, updates
+a template genray input file with current plasma data, runs genray with the updated input file, then processes the genray output file to update the plasma state file with the new rf data.
 This is the standard GENRAY IPS component that has been used extensively in coupled multi-physics